TLINDEN/golsky/README.md

 * left mouse click: set a cell to alife
 * right mouse click: set a cell to dead
 * space: pause or resume the game
+* while game is paused: press n to forward one step
 * q: quit
 * up arrow: speed up
 * down arrow: slow down